James Earl Jones

 Death2024-09-09

-Born in Arkabutla, Mississippi, Jones had a stutter since childhood.
-He said that poetry and acting helped him overcome the challenges of his disability.
+Born in Arkabutla, Mississippi during the Jim Crow era, Jones overcame a childhood stutter.
 A pre-med major in college, he served as an officer in the U.S. Army during the Korean War before pursuing a career in acting.
 His deep voice was praised as a "stirring basso profondo that has lent gravel and gravitas" to his projects.
-Jones made his Broadway debut in the play Sunrise at Campobello (1957).
-He then gained prominence for acting in numerous productions with Shakespeare in the Park including Othello, Hamlet, Coriolanus, and King Lear.
-He worked steadily in theater, winning the Tony Award for Best Actor in a Play for his role as a boxer in The Great White Hope (1968), which he reprised in the 1970 film adaptation, earning him Academy Award and Golden Globe nominations.
+Jones made his Broadway debut in the play Sunrise at Campobello (1957) and gained fame starring in several productions with Shakespeare in the Park including Othello (1964), Coriolanus (1965), Hamlet (1972), and King Lear (1973).

-Jones won his second Tony Award for Best Actor in a Play for his role as a working class father in August Wilson's Fences (1987).
-He was a Tony Award nominee for his roles as the husband in Ernest Thompson's On Golden Pond (2005) about an aging couple, and as a former president in the Gore Vidal play The Best Man (2012).
-His other Broadway performances included Cat on a Hot Tin Roof (2008), Driving Miss Daisy (2010–2011), You Can't Take It with You (2014), and The Gin Game (2015–2016).
+For his roles on Broadway, Jones won two Tony Awards for Best Actor in a Play for playing a boxer in the Howard Sackler play The Great White Hope (1968) and a working class father in August Wilson's Fences (1987).
+He was also nominated for other Tonys for his roles as part of an elderly couple in On Golden Pond (2005) and as a former president in The Best Man (2012).
+Jones also acted in Cat on a Hot Tin Roof (2008), Driving Miss Daisy (2010–2011), You Can't Take It with You (2014), and The Gin Game (2015).
 He received a Special Tony Award for Lifetime Achievement in 2017.

 Biography from the Wikipedia article James Earl Jones.
 Licensed under CC-BY-SA.
 Full list of contributors on Wikipedia.